Features of membrane structural buildings

 Membrane structural buildings have many features that enrich people’s lives and the environment by taking advantage of the lightweight and high strength of the materials.

-Large-span liberating space can be realized
+Large-span liberating space can be realized.

 Membrane materials are extremely lightweight compared to ordinary building materials.
 Taking advantage of its lightness, membrane structural buildings are pillarless and vast.